 Economies of emerging market countries generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values, and other protectionist measures imposed or negotiated by the countries with which they trade.
 The economies of emerging market countries also have been and may continue to be adversely affected by economic conditions in the countries with which they trade.
-The economies of emerging market countries may also be predominantly based on only a few industries or dependent on revenues from particular commodities.
+The economies of emerging market countries or dependent on revenues from particular commodities.
 In addition, custodial services and other investment-related costs may be more expensive in emerging markets than in many developed markets, which could reduce the Fund's income from securities or debt instruments of emerging market country issuers.